elringus/unity-google-drive/README.md

 Supports all the major platforms: Windows, Mac, Linux, iOS, Android and WebGL.

-[AppAuth-Android](https://github.com/openid/AppAuth-Android) and [AppAuth-iOS](https://github.com/openid/AppAuth-iOS) native libraries are used to perform authentication on Android and iOS respectively for better user experience; accompanying native clients sources: [UnityGoogleDriveAndroid](https://github.com/Elringus/UnityGoogleDriveAndroid), UnityGoogleDriveIOS (TODO).
+[AppAuth-Android](https://github.com/openid/AppAuth-Android) and [AppAuth-iOS](https://github.com/openid/AppAuth-iOS) native libraries are used to perform authentication on Android and iOS respectively for better user experience; accompanying native client sources: [UnityGoogleDriveAndroid](https://github.com/Elringus/UnityGoogleDriveAndroid), [UnityGoogleDriveIOS](https://github.com/Elringus/UnityGoogleDrive/blob/master/Assets/UnityGoogleDrive/Plugins/com.elringus.unitygoogledriveios.mm).
 [PlayServicesResolver](https://github.com/googlesamples/unity-jar-resolver) dependency file is provided in the distributed package to automatically resolve dependencies.

 Three authentication schemes are used: browser redirection for WebGL builds, custom URI for iOS/Android and local loopback requests for other platforms.
 All the credentials are stored in a scriptable object; editor script provides shortcuts to create and manage Google Console App, allows to parse credentials JSON to skip manual copy-pasting and edit common settings: